 - Outstanding AP results year-over-year.

-- Number of students writing at least one AP exam
+- 253 students wrote at least one AP exam

 - SMUS graduates are in demand from top universities worldwide.

 - Large, dedicated University Counselling department.

 - Every student has an academic advisor to help them make academic choices in line with their future plans.